New Inside: Background

+Production

+After the release of Hold an Old Friend's Hand, Tiffany decided to change her musical direction to R&B and new jack swing.
+According to a New York Daily News article issued on July 10, 1990, Tiffany stated that she has been wanting to "do something a little bit different" for a long time.
+When manager and producer George Tobin disagreed with her desire to change musical direction, the singer looked for a new manager and selected the New Kids on the Block managers Dick Scott and Maurice Starr.

+Under Starr's direction, Tiffany got the opportunity to sing harder and more densely constructed songs than the light pop tunes she had been accustomed to singing; this caused her vocal range to naturally expand and would prove to be a strong influence on the albums of her later career.
+In a 2012 interview with The A.V.
+Club, Tiffany stated that Phillip Damien "vocally took [her] to a whole different level", as she recorded some vocals "[she] didn't know [she] could do."
+Tiffany also got the chance to perform gospel music for the album.

 Critical reception

 Upon its release, New Inside received mixed reviews from critics.
-On its release, Billboard felt Tiffany had "shrug[ged] off the dated sound" of her previous work with Tobin in favour of a "harder-edged, pop/funk pose" on New Inside.
+On its release, Billboard felt Tiffany had "shrug[ged] off the dated sound" of her previous work with Tobin in favor of a "harder-edged, pop/funk pose" on New Inside.
 The reviewer considered the album to be made up of "formulaic material" but added that it has "several sterling moments".
 Jan DeKnock of the Chicago Tribune noted that New Inside contained "a much more contemporary sound, with plenty of pop-funk-dance winners" and described Tiffany's vocals as having a "new throaty snarl to go along with her powerful pipes".
 She criticized some tracks for having "too many layers of busy production" and highlighted "Here in My Heart" for having a "simple charm" and allowing Tiffany to show off her "strong, expressive voice to greater advantage".

 Greg Sandow of Entertainment Weekly considered the album to shift Tiffany from pop to R&B, but felt the album was in need of "classier songs" and that the production left the album "without much personality".
 He noted, "The R&B she sings here is the mass-produced kind, electronic and unusually punchy.
 So yes, she now sounds tough and street smart; she can wail with a vocal strength she never demonstrated before.
 But the plaintive, even troubled undercurrent in her voice, which was the best thing about her teen pop, mostly gets buried under a barrage of synthesizer effects."
 In a retrospective review, Alex Henderson of AllMusic noted Tiffany's attempt to move away from "sugary pop" and "embrac[e] a tougher urban contemporary sound".
 However, he felt the album was unmemorable, commenting, "High-tech cuts like 'Tiff's Back' and the new jack swing-influenced 'It's You' sound like they were tailor-made for urban radio.
 They also sound contrived and robotic."